Naila-Srivastava/Personalised_Healthcare_App/README.md

 | Random Forest | 1.00     | 1.00      | 1.00   | 1.00     |
 | XGBoost       | 1.00     | 1.00      | 1.00   | 1.00     |

-> ** All the models have the same accuracy, because:
+> Note:- **All the models have the same accuracy, because:
 > Perfect class separation
 > The dataset is too clean/simple, with no noise
 > The target variable is heavily correlated with one or two main features, so all models are learning the same obvious thing.**